YAG1

 Why your vision might become blurred again following surgery

-Approximately 30% of patients who undergo cataract surgery will develop posterior capsule opacification (PCO).
+PCO (posterior capsule opacification) occurs in 20-50% of patients within 2 to 5 years of cataract surgery.
 It can cause significant visual symptoms and is often referred to as a “secondary cataract.”
 PCO occurs due to the formation and movement of epithelial cells that causes the capsular bag to become cloudy.
 This is more likely to develop in younger patients.

 Treatment for PCO is simple!